A severe storm is an atmospheric disturbance that results in one or more of the following phenomena:

 Typically, severe storms impact transportation and cause utility loss.
 Most storms move into Oregon from the Pacific Ocean.

 The following are severe storm elements (using National Weather Service definitions):

 Storms with sustained winds of 40 mph or gusts of 58 mph or greater, not caused by thunderstorms, expected to last for an hour or more.

 Storms that produce winds of 58 mph or greater or three-quarter inch or larger hail.

 A storm with a violently rotating column of air that contacts the ground.
-Tornados usually develop from severe thunderstorms and can produce winds of 100 to 300 mph.
+Tornadoes usually develop from severe thunderstorms and can produce winds of 100 to 300 mph.

 A storm with significant snowfall, ice, and/or freezing rain.
 The quantity of precipitation varies by elevation.
 Heavy snowfall is:

-A storm with considerable falling and/or blowing snow combined with sustained winds or frequent gusts of 35 mph or greater that frequently reduces visibility to less than one-quarter mile.
+A storm with considerable falling and/or blowing snow combined with sustained winds or frequent gusts of 35 mph or greater which often reduces visibility to less than one-quarter mile.

 It is important to know what actions you need to take to protect yourself, family, pets, and property from the impacts of severe weather.
 Use the resources below to help plan for bad weather.